 Glastonbury Packing List: The question I get asked the most about Glastonbury is – “what should I take to Glastonbury Festival?”
 I have learnt the hard way.
 I was unprepared for my first Glastonbury.
 No wellies, no blow-up mattress and no waterproof jacket.

 Glastonbury Festival Essentials

-Your Glastonbury Ticket!!!
+- Your Glastonbury Ticket!!!
 Make sure you check that you have packed your ticket.

-Your ID.
+- Your ID.
 They may ask you at the gate for your ID so bring it along.

-Money and Bank Cards.
+- Money and Bank Cards.
 More and more vendors are taking card and phone payments now at Glastonbury which is a great thing.
 No more queuing at the ATM machines.
 It is also safer as you won’t be carrying loads of cash around with you.

-Tent.
+- Tent.
 I have had 3 types of tents at Glastonbury.
-A pop up one, a small 2 man one and finally a large tent with lots of space.
+A pop-up one, a small 2-man one and finally a large tent with lots of space.
 There is no right or wrong in what type of tent you take to Glastonbury as long as it is good quality.
 However, if you want comfort then a large tent will be better.
 Our Glastonbury experience has become easier since we got a bigger tent.

 Tents to take to Glastonbury: